Ethiopia says faulty sensor reading preceded Boeing crash

 The accident, following the 2018 crash of the same model plane in Indonesia killing 189 people, led to the grounding of Boeing’s 737 MAX worldwide, wiped billions off the company’s value and sparked hundreds of lawsuits from bereaved families.

+The interim report here bolstered the findings of Ethiopia's initial assessment, which linked the crash to a Boeing automated system.
+The interim report's recommendations did not include any proposed measures for Ethiopian authorities or the airline.

-Ethiopia’s report said two sensors recording the plane’s angle differed in their readings by 59 degrees.
-The erroneous reading was followed by the activation of an anti-stall system known as MCAS which forced the plane’s nose downward, it said.
+It said two sensors recording the plane’s angle - known as the “angle of attack” or AOA - differed in readings by 59 degrees.
+“Shortly after lift-off, the left and right recorded AOA values deviated.
+The left AOA values were erroneous and reached 74.5°,” the report said.

+That was followed by the activation of an anti-stall system known as MCAS which repeatedly forced the plane’s nose downward because the sensor was saying it was climbing too steeply, it said.

 The Ethiopian interim report contrasts with a final report into the Lion Air crash released last October by Indonesia which faulted Boeing’s design of cockpit software on the 737 MAX but also cited errors by airline workers and crew.